Last-Iterate Convergence of Adaptive Riemannian Gradient Descent for Equilibrium Computation: Introduction

-When investigating multi-player games where strategy spaces are represented as manifolds, several significant challenges arise. \emph{Firstly}, we need to understand the appropriate solution concept in this nonconvex regime. \emph{Secondly}, it is crucial to identify meaningful structure in the game so that the solution concepts are tractable using computationally lightweight methods---e.g., first-order methods---in the face of nonconvexity.\footnote{Note that the problem is intractable without any structural assumption on the game~\cite{daskalakis_complexity_2021}.} \emph{Lastly,} from both the optimization and the equilibrium perspective, it is desirable to construct algorithms or game dynamics that remain uncoupled and more importantly model-free; that is, they remain unaffected by transformations that alter the curvature of the underlying manifold.
+Proceeding to the general setting of multi-player games where strategy spaces lie on manifolds, several fundamental challenges emerge.
+First, we need to clarify the appropriate solution concept in this inherently nonconvex games.
+Second, it is essential to identify structures of these nonconvex games that render the appropriate solution concepts computationally tractable.\footnote{Without any structural assumptions, the problem is computationally intractable~\citep{Daskalakis-2021-Complexity}.} Finally, it is desirable to design game dynamics that are uncoupled and, more importantly, operate in a \textit{geometry-agnostic} fashion, indicating the independence of any \textit{sectional curvature} parameters.